akihirokomatsu/Acorn-Project/README.md

 # Readme edit

 After my initial findings, I wanted to improve my code to make it more usable and flexible.
-I also wanted use pandas Dataframe rather than Excel
+I also wanted use pandas Dataframes rather than Excel

 Changes:
 - access files via computer directory